Community

 The Swearer Center partners with a wide range of entities (nonprofit organizations, schools/school districts, state and local government agencies, etc.) as co-educators, co-developers, and co-creators of knowledge in community engagement and engaged scholarship work.
 Each year, the center maintains 80+ organizational partnerships locally and deploys 600+ Brown student volunteers/fellows to work with partnering organizations.

-Its goal is to create reciprocal partnerships with organizations focused on community development and social change.
-The center has identified the following issues areas as priorities for partnership and engagement:
+Its goal is to create reciprocal partnerships with organizations focused on community development.

 The Rhode Island Department of Health

 The RI DOH works to prevent disease and protect and promote the health and safety of the people of Rhode Island.
-The RI DOH has put forth a Strategic Framework that serves as its blueprint for reducing disparities and achieving health equity in Rhode Island.
+The RI DOH has put forth a Strategic Framework that serves as its blueprint for achieving improved health in Rhode Island.
 The framework includes 23 population health goals that are being targeted by all agencies within the OHHS.